QuirkyCroissant/BulletinBoard-System/README.md

 # Bulletin Board System

+## Preamble

+This project is a small project written as part of a Computer Networks Course(CS3201) while being on exchange at the City University of Hong Kong in Winter 2023/24.
+It demonstrates a simple Client-Server application that enables two devices to communicate with each other by sending and receiving messages/files.
+For deployment, we used two virtual machines running on Linux, connected via a mobile hotspot.

 ## Overview

 This project implements a simple bulletin board system where a client can send strings and files to a server, and retrieve stored messages.